CluelessBiker/project4-print-statements/README.md

  11. Blog post page pushes social links to left:
   - Upon inspection in dev tools, the row containtint the comments was being duplicated, causing the layout to shift.
   - Issue resolved by moving the ```{% endif %}``` inside of the closing div for the row.
+  - This then caused an issue with the view when the user was logged out.
+  - Once more, the opening & closing if statements needed to be moved outside the row entirely.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no html issues found